 Tapsilog is a dish that is often eaten for breakfast in the Philippines.
-Its key ingredient is the cured meat, known as Tapa.
-This is often beef but can also be mutton, venison or even horse (yep – Asian diners aren’t usually as squeamish about eating equine meat as us in the west).
-The meat is cured using salt and seasoned in a sauce of soy sauce, pepper, sugar, garlic and lime juice.
+Its key ingredient is the cured meat, known on its own as Tapa.
+This is often beef but can also be mutton, venison, or even horse (yep – Asian diners aren’t usually as squeamish about eating equine meat as us in the west).
+The meat is cured using salt and seasoned in a sauce of soy, pepper, sugar, garlic and lime juice.
 Many in the Philippines will marinade this overnight to allow the flavors to fully sink in.

-Adobo is often nicknamed the unofficial food of the Philippines and it is for that reason that it sits at the top of our list of the most popular dishes in the country!
-Adobo refers more to the method of cooking rather than the dish itself.
-It describes the process of marinating and then cooking meat or fish in a combination of vinegar, soy sauce and a variety of herbs and spices.
-This mixture not only gives the dish a delicious tangy texture, but also acts as a brine-like preservative that dates back early into Filipino history.
+Adobo is often hailed as the unofficial food of the Philippines and it is for that reason that it sits close to the top of our list of the most popular dishes in the country!
+Adobo refers more to the method of cooking than to the dish itself.
+It describes the process of marinating and then cooking meat or fish in a combination of vinegar, soy sauce, and a variety of herbs and spices.
+This mixture not only gives the dish a delicious, tangy texture, but also acts as a brine-like preservative that dates back early into Filipino history.

-There are many different variations of the dish.
-Though coconut vinegar is the most commonly used in the Philippines there are alternatives of which can affect the flavor.
+There are many different variations in the adobo way of doing things.
+Though coconut vinegar is the most commonly used in the Philippines, there are other alternatives of which can affect the flavor.
 The popular choice of chicken can also be swapped out for any other meat or seafood.
 Plus, the marinated meat can then be paired with all manner of other foodstuffs.
 Some like it plain with rice.
 Others prefer to drop it atop stir-fried noodles and veg.